 ● You receive Missed Call Alert Services from your operator.
 In this instance, your operator will automatically route your calls to its server number when you can’t be reached, allowing it to record the caller’s phone number and send it to you through SMS later.

-If you dial the *#62# code and suspect that your calls are being diverted through no action on your part, there are several steps you can take to remedy the situation.
+If you dial the *#62# code and see that your calls are being diverted through no action on your part, there are some steps you can take to remedy the situation.
 You can dial another USSD short code to delete the diverts or forwarding on your mobile number.
 The short code to dial is ##21#.
 If your carrier does not support that code, try ##21*10# as well.
 It executes the same task of deleting call forwarding.

 Get rid of suspicious apps

 If the hacker has installed some form of app or software on your phone, there are a few ways to stop it from being tracked.
 You could manually remove any suspicious app from the Apps Manager in Settings if you notice one there that you don’t recall downloading.